 For the safety of our staff, volunteers, and customers volunteers need to be fully vaccinated against COVID-19.
 Please note that an individual is considered fully vaccinated two weeks after the second dose of a two-dose series vaccine (Pfizer, Moderna) or two weeks after the single-dose vaccine (Johnson & Johnson.)

 Volunteers must be fourteen years old or older to volunteer independently.
-We offer some opportunities for parents and guardians who want to volunteer with their children seven years of age or older.
-Please contact the volunteer coordinator at email@example.com to discuss options for adult/child volunteer pairs.
+We are not currently accepting adult/child volunteer pairs.
 Volunteers who are 14-17 years old can submit an application here.

 One-day service groups: We can accommodate groups of up to ten people for one-day service.
 All volunteers must be fourteen years old or older and at least two members of the group must be eighteen years old or older.
-When groups volunteer with us, we have them help out with special projects, which often include organizing the front lobby, adding mulch to our walking trails, cleaning crates, filling up water bowls, and restocking closets.
-Groups always have the chance to hang out with cats in our lobby, and if the majority of your group is 18 years old or older, we may also be able to arrange for your group to walk some dogs.
-We generally schedule groups to come in from 10am-1pm Sundays-Thursdays, but with advance notice, we can often be flexible.
+When groups volunteer with us, we have them help out with special projects, which often include adding mulch to or landscaping our walking trails, cleaning crates, and other much-needed tasks outside the shelter.
+Groups always have the chance to hang out with cats in our lobby if the majority of your group is 18 years old or older.
+We generally schedule groups to come in from 10am-1pm Tuesday-Saturday, but with advance notice, we can often be flexible.
 Please contact the volunteer coordinator at (434) 973-5959×303 or firstname.lastname@example.org to arrange for one-day group service.

-Court-ordered community service: Please fill out an application form here.
+Court-ordered or recommended community service: Please fill out an application form here.

 Fido Field Trips: Just want to take dogs on trips?
 Click here.